Data types

 For the floating-point numeric types SINGLE (default when not assigned),

-DOUBLE and _FLOAT, the minimum values represent the smallest values closest
+DOUBLE and _FLOAT, the middle values represent the smallest possible fraction,

 variable type in QB64 to return or set the position in memory.